 Visit the Capuchin crypt which are a few underground chapels displaying the bones of over 3,600 Capuchin friars.
 The sales rep for the Explore Italy tours recommended it (as well as the church of St Peter in Chains which was also brilliant and right by the colosseum) and we never would have known about it otherwise.
 It’s a little macabre but fascinating too.
 Be sure to have your shoulders covered or you won’t be allowed in.
 Entrance was €50 for us both.

 Ok so if you have read any of my ‘just Charlie’ blogs you will know that I am a massive lover of cheese and gin, well all food to be honest.
 I’m a ‘live to eat not eat to live’ kind of girl so when I found a mid-priced place which was rated as the THIRD best place to eat in Rome, we headed straight there.
 I can honestly say it was just amazing.
 Brilliant service in a small but comfy café style restaurant with THE most incredible sharing platter.
 We paid €10 each and it was worth every penny!
-Please visit (I am not on commission but I just love great food at affordable prices)
+Please visit (I am not on commission but I just love great food at affordable prices) Check out Pane e Salame on trip advisor to find the location.

 What might sound an obvious one but…take loads of photographs.
 There are so many beautiful things to see that its really easy to get caught up in the moment and forget to capture it.
 I also recorded a few things like the Trevi fountain as well.
 Having said that, as soon as you have taken your photos, live in the moment and realise that you are standing somewhere that millions of others have walked and stood over centuries through history.
 It gives me goosebumps!